 Knitting4Peace is a grass-roots organization dedicated to crafting hope, healing & peace one stitch at a time through non-violent compassionate action.
 We are committed to the well-being of women and children we may never meet; we plant seeds of hope for a future we will never see.
-We are non-violent revolutionaries armed with the power of prayer, crochet hooks & knitting needles, engaged in a compassionate fight for hope, healing, justice and peace for all women and children.
+We are non-violent revolutionaries armed with the power of prayer, crochet hooks & knitting needles, engaged in a compassionate fight for hope, healing, justice and peace for all women, children and families.
 No exceptions.

 Knitting4Peace holds steadfastly to its founding Interfaith & Spiritual Commitments.
 We are intentional about incorporating an element of 3 in every thing we create.
 This element of 3 symbolizes the person who creates the item, the person who receives it, and the Spirit of Life that creates and unites all of Creation.
 3 also symbolizes the importance of the Abrahamic faith traditions (Judaism, Christianity, Islam) to global peace.
 Because these three traditions represent 2/3 of the world’s population, there is virtually no chance for global peace until our Abrahamic Family is knit together in a tapestry of respect and commitment to compassionate coexistence.
 Our work of crafting and delivering Hope, Healing, and Peace constitutes the third “3” of our Mission’s founding commitments.